isralduke/thatbook/23-isaiah.md

 > over your fruit and crops.
 > <a name="16:10">16:10</a> Joy and happiness disappear from the orchards,
 > and in the vineyards no one rejoices or shouts;
-> no one squeezes out juice in the wine vats—
+> no one squeezes out juice in the wine vats —
 > I have brought the joyful shouts to an end.
 > <a name="16:11">16:11</a> So my heart constantly sighs for Moab, like the strumming of a harp,
 > my inner being sighs for Kir Hareseth.